 The licensing authority then has 100 days to decide whether or not to accept the ALJ’s proposed decision.
 Often the licensing authority will agree with the ALJ’s proposed decision, just as happened in our above examples with the Board of Registered Nursing and the Dental Board of California.

 But it doesn’t always happen that way.
 Sometimes the licensing authority disagrees with the ALJ and issues a different disciplinary order.

 Example: The Medical Board of California files an accusation against a Los Angeles doctor seeking to discipline him for sustaining three alcohol-related driving convictions.
 After a hearing, the ALJ decides the doctor should not be disciplined because “no inherent nexus” exists between driving under the influence and the practice of medicine.

 But the Medical Board decides not to adopt the ALJ’s decision.
 Instead, after the parties submit further arguments, the Board revokes the doctor’s license, stays the revocation and places him on probation.

 The doctor appeals by asking the trial court to issue a writ of mandate (discussed below) setting aside the Board’s disciplinary order.
 The trial court denies the writ and an appellate court affirms, finding that the Board’s order was within bounds.
 The court decides that the doctor can be disciplined for the convictions after all.18

 If you’ve gone through the hearing process without success, including a request for a reconsideration of the licensing authority’s order, there may be something else to try.19

-You can file a petition for writ of administrative mandate in which you ask the Superior Court to review and reverse the licensing authority’s order.20
+You can file a writ of administrative mandate petition in which you ask the Superior Court to review and reverse the licensing authority’s order.20

 The judge will also make sure the licensing authority did not “abuse its discretion” by failing to follow the law, by issuing an order unsupported by findings, or by making findings unsupported by evidence.21